Creep-resistant-steels:

 Grade 347H 18Cr-10Ni-Nb

-The usual precaution, to avoid cracking as a consequence of shrinking stresses, is to apply preheating before welding to decrease the cooling rate, and then to relieve the stresses as soon as possible after welding especially for thick materials and/or for constrained structures.
+The usual precaution, to avoid cracking as a consequence of shrinking stresses, is to apply preheating before welding, to decrease the cooling rate from the welding heat.

-Filler metals are generally similar in composition to the base Creep-resistant-steels except if post weld heat treatment cannot be performed.
-In that case austenitic filler metals may be preferred to provide more ductility in the weld.
+Filler metals are generally similar in composition to the base Creep-resistant-steels, except if post weld heat treatment cannot be performed.

 The usual practice, as established in codes for nuclear plant components, is to reduce even more the stresses admissible in weldments.

-A related subject, Risk Based Inspection, concerning the continuing assessment of safe working conditions of plants designed to operate for decades without failures, was treated in Section 2 of Issue 57 of Practical Welding Letter for May 2008.
+It was treated in Section 2 of Issue 57 of Practical Welding Letter for May 2008.
 Click on PWL#057 to see the article.

 * * *